CommonMCOBJ/CommonMCOBJ/README.md

 # Credits
 - Eric Haines (Mineways) for the Mineways header, which has used as reference for the CommonMCOBJ [Header](#common-header)
 - James Horsley (jmc2OBJ) for his work on CommonMCOBJ [Selections](#selections)
+- Patrick W. Crawford (Moo-Ack!
+Productions/MCprep) for defining CommonMCOBJ [Offsets](#offsets) with James Horsley
+- Mahid Sheikh (Moo-Ack!
+Productions/MCprep) for starting the CommonMCOBJ spec and [cmc2OBJ](https://github.com/CommonMCOBJ/cmc2obj)

 # Spec
 The following defines the spec for CommonMCOBJ Version 1.
 Unless marked otherwise, everything in defined is a requirement for exporters implementing CommonMCOBJ.

-For reference, see [cmc2obj](https://github.com/CommonMCOBJ/cmc2obj), which acts as the reference implementation of CommonMCOBJ.
+For reference, see [cmc2OBJ](https://github.com/CommonMCOBJ/cmc2obj), which acts as the reference implementation of CommonMCOBJ.

 ## Common Header
 _Credit to the OBJ header from Mineways (by Eric Haines), which has been used as reference for the CommonMCOBJ header_